metamath/lamp-guide/docs/11/index.md

 can use certain hypotheses as steps to justify a claim, going back to first principles.

-Normally you wouldn't need to look at these types.
+Again, normally you do *not* need to look at type information.
 This is normally done automatically for you.
-But we think it's helpful to understand what the tool is doing "under the hood" with types to ensure your proofs are correct.
+But we think it's helpful to understand what the tool is doing "under the hood" with types to ensure that your proofs are correct.

-#### Gaining an understanding on `set.mm`'s beginnings
+#### Gaining an understanding of `set.mm`'s beginnings

 You can use the explorer to gain many insights into a database (and mathematics in general).